Amin-XORIUM/mcdm-under-xorness/README.md

-# Multiple Criteria Decision Making (MCDM) Under Xorness
+# Multiple Criteria Decision Making Under Xorness

-Reference implementation and materials for the **XOR-Weighted Sum Method (XOR-WSM)**, a multiple criteria decision making (MCDM) method to address **Xorness** throughout the entire decision process.
+Multiple criteria decision making (MCDM) refers to making decisions in the presence of multiple, usually conflicting, criteria.

+In this project, we extend and develop MCDM method to adress decision problems under Xorness.

 > **Xorness** is a class of uncertainty arising from *indeterminacy, exclusivity, and
 > hesitancy*.
-To quantify the concept of **XOR number** is proposed, a finite set of distinct real values connected by an
+To quantify the concept of **XOR number** is proposed.
+It is finite set of distinct real values connected by an
 > exclusive-or (XOR) relation, where exactly one value is the true value but its identity
 > remains indeterminate.